fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

 ### Words

 #### Dataset
 The dataset for this problem can be either synthetic or with word coming from an or many existing dictionaries.
 Those 2 aproaces are sligthy different because the probability space of the words changes.
-We  opted for the most inteesting setting where te training data is generated from a uniform distribution ofthe word of between 5 and 26 letters from the english alphabet while the testing is done on words cming from the english dictionary.
+We  opted for the most inteesting setting where te training data is generated from a uniform distribution ofthe word of between 5 and 26 letters from the english alphabet while the testing is done on words coming from the english dictionary.
+Either way, a word is represented as a matrix of one-hot-encoded characters.
 The dataset creation is otherwise similar to the digits reordering problem

 #### Settings and parameters

-As mentionned previously, the read block is perceptron.
-We choose a single layer with a hidden dimension of 32 and a ReLu activation.
+As mentionned previously, the read block is a char-level RNN using an LSTM.
+The vocabulary is of size 26 (size of the english alphabet without any special character).
+The hiddendim of the LSTM is of size 32.
 This hidden dim is also used for the process and write block.
 We use Adam optimizer with a learning rate of 1e-4, a batch size of 256 and no dropout.

 #### Metric and Result
-The loss used is an element-wise cross-entropy loss but the accuracy is measured by a 1-0 loss (1 if the predicted and correct order are exactly equal and 0 otherwise.
-This is a rather conservative metric because it only rewards exact matches.
+The training loss and accuracy metric used are exactly the same as for the word reordering problem.
 On our validation set, we get a perfct accuracy.

+### Videos

+#### Dataset
+There are a few things we had to consider when picking a dataset for this problem.
+Because most state-of-the-art feature computation algorithms for video leverages pretrained image classiffication neural nets to compute frame-level features (obtained for example for an earlier fully connected layer of a NN) that are then combined to get a feature representatioon of the whole video.
+That means that we need to pick a video dataset and a pretrained network.
+How close the concepts present in the videsos are the the one of the last layer of the pretrained NN might affect the quality of the feature representation.
+In thi case, we sed a pretrained mobilenet v2 as a feature extractor and a proprietary video dataset.
+To build the sets, we chop the videos in n_set segments that are randomly shuffled.
+The input X is then a matrix of feature representations for each of the segments in the set while Y is the list of indexes that would sort the set back to the original order of the video.

+#### Settings and parameters

+The read block is here again a single layerperceptron with a ReLu nonlinearity that map the feature space from the NN feature representation to a new feature space.
+We use a hidden dim of 512.
+This hidden dim is also used for the process and write block.
+We use Adam optimizer with a learning rate of 1e-4, a batch size of 256 and a dropout rate of .2, mainly in the read block.

+#### Metric and Result
+The training loss and accuracy metric used are exactly the same as for the word reordering problem.
+So far, on our validation set, we get an accuracy of about 0.09, which is definitely not great but already better that random.
+The accuracy on the training set in significantly higher, so the network is overfitting.
+We have not yet been able to successfully overcome this problemat the time of the writing.

+## Next Steps